-I left for USA in Fall of 1982. totally outraged that my book was censored and with clear experience that revolution and fundamental change for the better can happen only inside of self.
+I left for USA in Fall of 1982. totally outraged that my book was banned and with clear experience that revolution and change can happen only inside of self.
 Life in exile opened ancestry and heritage drive in my creative process.
-My work become more focused on photography and graphic design and less on writing … and I was inspired by spirituality, new technology, planet conservation, future of media and cultivation of open-minded even mind.
-My second book “Silikon Dharma” was published by Mladost, Belgrade, Yugoslavia in 1991.
-Same publishing house that did not publish my first book in 1982 … and this second book of mine was a last title from that big publisher prior to country’s horrible disintegration during brutal civil wars of 1990ties.
+My work become focused on photography and graphic design and less on writing, and I was inspired by different spiritual traditions, planet conservation, future of expression in new media technologies and cultivation of open-minded even mind.

-In USA commercial art I was art director, photographer and graphic designer for major companies and publishing houses primarily in San Francisco Bay Area; like Macworld magazine, Publish magazine, International Data Group, Cutter Biological and Coherent Medical.
+In commercial art in USA I was art director and graphic designer for major companies and publications primarily in San Francisco Bay Area like PC World, Macworld magazine, Cutter Biological and Coherent Medical.

-In fine art I was awarded with Award of Excellence from state of California (“Talk What You Think”- polaroid collage).
-My “Eagle” (color photograph assemblage) was exhibited in selection of San Francisco Museum Of Modern Art director Mr. Henry J. Hopkins, and print two of my “Eagle” was purchased with honor by Humboldt State University of California.
+In fine art I was awarded with Award of Excellence from state of California (“Talk What You Think”- polaroid collage) and “Eagle” (color photograph/assemblage) was exhibited in selection of San Francisco Museum Of Modern Art director late Mr. Henry J. Hopkins.
+“Eagle” was also purchased with honor by Humboldt State University of California.

-I had eleven one man shows and more than hundred group exhibits and shows of photography, digital imaging, slides and video projections accompanied by book readings and/or live music and dance.
+I had eleven one man shows and more than hundred group exhibits and shows of photography, digital imaging and slide and video projections accompanied by readings and/or live music and dance.

-I am also author of numerous photo-journalistic feature articles and weekly columns from travels across Europe, USA and Asia … and made interviews with the Dalai Lama, Allen Ginsberg , Abbie Hoffman, Truman Capote, Lourie Anderson and Andrew Weil among others.
+I am also the author of numerous photo-journalistic feature articles from Europe, USA and Asia; and made interviews with the Dalai Lama of Tibet, Allen Ginsberg , Abbie Hoffman, Truman Capote and Lourie Anderson among others.

 With David Albahari one of most distinguished writers from Eastern Europe I collaborated on anthology of short stories “Poslasticarske price” (Candystore Stories) published by Arhipelag, Belgrade, Serbia in 2008.

-“TIBETAN TRINITY: life death time” is my first documentary film trilogy made of material I filmed from one end of Himalayas in Sikkim to the other end of Himalayas in Ladakh.
-Film was shown in New York, San Francisco, LA, Tucson and Phoenix, Arizona, USA, and in Graz, Austria, Zagreb, Croatia, Belgrade, Novi Sad and Bela Crkva in Serbia, and in Thessalonike, Greece; and was distributed world wide by Snow Lion/Shambala Publications.
+“TIBETAN TRINITY: life death time” is my first documentary film made of material I filmed from one end of Himalaya in Sikkim to the other end of Himalaya in Ladakh.
+Film was shown in USA from NYC to San Francisco, in Austria, Croatia, Serbia and in Greece, and distributed by Snow Lion Publications.

-JA SAM BUDEN: TRIP OF A LIFETIME is my fourth, and first book written in English that came out in November 2017.
-Book will be followed by a documentary film with same title currently in post production.
+JA SAM BUDEN: TRIP OF A LIFETIME is my first book written and published in English only, in 2017.
+Third edition of this book is currently available, and will be followed by a documentary film with same title by Spring of 2020.